krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 [105,402s][info ][safepoint   ] Safepoint "ThreadDump", Time since last: 159020 ns, Reaching safepoint: 29524545 ns, At safepoint: 160702 ns, Total: 29685247 ns
 ```

 The _Reaching safepoint_ contains time to safepoint.
-Most of the time it is **>15k ns** but there is some much longer:
+Most of the time it is **>15k ns** but there are some much longer:
 **29ms**.
 Async-profiler in ```--ttsp``` mode collects samples between:

 - ```SafepointSynchronize::begin```, and